TheJhyeFactor/Learn-Python-2025/README.md

 - I will also be logging my progress and what I have learned from these resources & or other platorms I am using to imporve my skills.

 So today insted of coding i went head and did some Hack the box challanges and it was alot of fun, I completed 3 easy rooms and I knew alot of the sutff already but was good to put it into practice.
 I also learned some new things about networking, I will be adding these tools to my learning resources section as well.

+Day off but not really away form home not able to reall work on stuff will do double tmr